joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 ![](/img/2025-11-28-fiddler-gaussian-skier-plot.png){:width="450 px" class="image-centered"}

-To get more accurate small $N$ predictions, we'd need perturbatively develop the $e^{-x^2/2\gamma^2}$ that we dropped for the approximation.
-Those corrections shrink with powers of $1/\log N$, so the convergence is slow, but we can see that even the two curves are converging.
+To get more accurate predictions for small $N,$ we'd need perturbatively develop the $e^{-x^2/2\gamma^2}$ that we dropped for the approximation.
+Those corrections shrink with powers of $1/\log N$, so the convergence is very slow, but we can already see the asymptotic result (gold curve) and the prediction (blue points) are converging.

 <!--
 As the number of racers gets big, the exponent on $J$ will crush the product toward zero except where $J$ is close to $1.$ Any deviations from that region will be punished with increasing severity as $N$ grows.